 When you're putting together your resume, it can be tempting to list every job you've ever had.
 But is this really necessary?
 More importantly, will doing this help or hurt your chances of getting the job?
-In this article, we'll look at what really needs to be on your resume, and what to do if you were fired, or had short-term positions.
+In this article, we'll look at what really needs to be on your resume — and what doesn't.
+We'll also answer:

-Just to start with, I want to dispel you of the notion that you have to list out each and every single job.
-A resume is not an exhaustive list of every job that you've ever had, it's meant to be a summary of the relevant job experience and skills you possess.
+Let's start by dispelling the notion that everything you've ever done needs to go on your resume.
+A resume is not an exhaustive list of every job that you've ever had — it's meant to be a summary of your relevant work experience, skills, and education.

 Which jobs should you leave off of your resume?